 San Simeon Creek Campground

-If you are visiting Hearst Castle, San Simeon Creek is the closest place to camp and the most affordable place to stay.
+If you visit Hearst Castle, San Simeon Creek is the closest place to camp and the most affordable place to stay.
 Featuring 134 sites for both RV and tent camping.
-There are no ocean view sites here but its a short walk to the beach along a trail that goes underneath Cabrillo Highway.
+There are no ocean view sites here, but it’s a short walk to the beach along a trail underneath Cabrillo Highway.
 Further inland is a Washburn primitive campground where you can catch a glimpse of the Pacific Ocean from a few sites.
 500 San Simeon Creek Road • Cambria, CA 93428. website.

 Monterey County Beach Camping

-More of a glamping resort than a campground Treebones Resort does offer a limited amount of tent campsites.
+More of a glamping resort than a campground, Treebones Resort offers a limited number of tent campsites.
 All of the campsites have amazing ocean views.
 One of them has a unique twig treehouse that you can sleep in if you desire.
-Another advantage of camping here is all guests have use of the resorts, heating swimming pool, hot tub, and the award-winning restaurant.
+Another advantage of camping here is that all guests use the resorts, heating swimming pool, hot tub, and award-winning restaurant.

 Plaskett Creek Campground